ying-css/optiga-trust-m-explorer/README.md

     RSA® up to 2048
     AES key up to 256 ,
 -   Encrypts and decrypts data using ECC/RSA/AES
--   Signs and verifies data with ECC
+-   Signs and verifies data with ECC/RSA

 ## Use cases